 To make sure that everyone does their fair share of the housework, you should come up with a plan of who will be responsible for doing what.
 The first person to agree to do the dishes should be the person who did the cooking that day.
 The person who washes the dishes should be the person who took care of cleaning the kitchen that day.
 You can also decide that everyone should be assigned to one room in the house to clean, such as the living room, bathroom, or bedroom.

 Even when you think you’re perfectly organized, chances are there are some things that you just can’t find.
-That’s why it’s important to set up a system that makes finding things easy.
+That’s why another tip concerning moving in with roommates, is to set up a system that makes finding things easy.
 Try setting up a system where each person’s stuff is clearly labeled, and each member keeps a designated spot in the house.
 This keeps the place organized while making sure that you’re always able to find what you need.
 It’s easy to forget what you put where.

 While moving with roommates can be enjoyable, there are certain aspects of the move that are best handled by professionals.
 From a liability perspective, moving with roommates can be dangerous if items are left in an unsafe place and you're not sure who owns what.
 Also, if you decide to move in person, you'll need to plan accordingly.
 It might be impossible to move with your roommates on the same day and in the same timeframe that your furniture arrives.
-And even if your roommates are willing, it's better to hire movers to move your stuff rather than attempt to do it yourself, since you might not be able to handle it.
+And even if your roommates are willing, it's better to hire movers for either long distance moving or local moving to move your stuff rather than attempt to do it yourself, since you might not be able to handle it.